RESTyard/RESTyard/README.md

 ## Release Notes

+### WebApiHypermediaExtensions v1.8.1

+- Bugfix: controller route templates were not used in automated RouteKeyProducers so full templates were needed on all methods.
+  Now the Controller template is added to the one from the method
+- Rework initialization so all classes are build from DI
+  - Additional options to allow replacement of `IRouteRegister` and `IQueryStringBuilder` if needed

 ### WebApiHypermediaExtensions v1.8.0

 - Reworked initialization of the framework so a single method call on the service collection is enough